smkent/monoscad/sovol-sv06-plus/spool-holder-remix/README.md

 I've been using
 [rogerquin's most excellent spool holder for the Sovol SV06 (Plus)][original-model-url].
-In wanting a larger grip area for both regular spools and large diameter (e.g.
-Sunlu) spools, I made two changes to rogerquin's original model.
+I wanted to make the grip easier and compatible with any of my spools, so  I made two changes to rogerquin's original model.
 First, I combined the spool barrel with the Sunlu barrel adapter into a single piece.
 Then, I extended the large diameter (Sunlu) nut for an easier grip.

 ![Photo of barrel comparison](images/readme/photo-barrel-remix.jpg)
 ![Photo of nut comparison](images/readme/photo-nut-remix.jpg)